 Cool air is arriving quickly and your air conditioner has outlived another summer.
-But just because it made it through this summer doesn’t guarantee it will keep cooling the next time temperatures soar.
+But surviving this summer doesn’t mean it will keep its cool the next time temperatures soar.
 Here are common indicators that your AC may be on its way out.

 Not cooling well